Divine Intervention (Slayer album): Lyrics

-King said that the album contained origins relating to "war stories" and "explorations of madness".
-It is Paul Bostaph's first studio album with Slayer, resulting in Alex Henderson of AllMusic saying that it is a "positive, energizing influence on Slayer, which sounds better than ever on such dark triumphs as 'Killing Fields,' 'Serenity in Murder,' and 'Circle of Beliefs.'"
-Henderson also said that they "focus[ed] on the violently repressive nature of governments and the lengths to which they will go to wield power".

 Artwork and packaging

 The album was issued in a clear jewel box with a die-cut cardboard O-card.
 It included sixteen pages, which fold out to be a poster, which displays the cover art.
 Both the disc and the disc tray feature — as described by Chris Morris — an "image reflective of the mania displayed by the group's fans, and exemplary of American frequently deployed shock tactics: a kid carving the band's name into his arms with a scalpel."
 Mike Bone from American Recordings said that "we captured this not only by photography, but with video — him actually doing it."
 The front cover was painted and designed by Wes Benscoter, an American artist who would later paint the covers for the other Slayer releases Undisputed Attitude and Live Intrusion.
 The album sleeve features for the second time the backronym Satan Laughs As You Eternally Rot.
 This phrase was first used on the vinyl edition of the album Show No Mercy where it was carved into the runout groove of the record.